The Whistleblower Attorneys with the Skills and Commitment to Succeed

 Unfortunately, cheating the Government has been a long standing practice.
 As Benjamin Franklin once observed: “There is no kind of dishonesty into which otherwise good people more easily and frequently fall than that of defrauding the government.”

-A False Claims Act violation occurs whenever a person or entity deceives the Government in order to improperly obtain money from the Government, or in order to improperly be relieved from paying money to the U.S. Government.
+The False Claims Act ("FCA") was substantially strengthened in 1986 and, in recent years, has resulted in the Government recovering numerous multi-million dollar settlements from companies and individuals for violations of the FCA.
+An FCA violation occurs whenever a person or entity deceives the Government in order to improperly obtain money from the Government, or in order to improperly be relieved from paying money to the U.S. Government.
 The definition of a false claim is extremely broad and encompasses several types of activity.
 The FCA prohibits “submitting or causing to submit” a false claim.
 The FCA makes it illegal for a company or individual to present a false claim for reimbursement to the Government where there is “deliberate ignorance” or “reckless disregard” of the claim’s falsity.
 In other words, ignorance is no excuse.
 The FCA also prohibits conspiring with another to get a false claim paid.
 The law has been interpreted to cover false claims that are submitted as a “condition of payment” when there is a false certification of compliance with Federal or State laws and/or regulations therewith.

 Under the False Claims Act, 31 U.S.C. § 3729, private citizens (called “Relators”) can help the Government fight fraud.
 The FCA allows ordinary citizens who have knowledge of fraudulent acts to bring suit on behalf of the Government against those who have defrauded the Government by filing false claims.
 If money is recovered for the action, then the Relator bringing the case is entitled to a percentage of the total amount recovered.
 This amount can range anywhere from 15% to 30% of the amount recovered.
 Since 1986, private citizens have received over a billion dollars as a result of these cases.